Case Study #1: Michelle, Pharmacy Director

 When goals were reached she said she would feel happy, successful and productive.

-Historically, Barbara would have taken work home with her that she couldn’t accomplish during the day, but after learning Taskology™, she realized doing this was defeating the purpose of being more effective during working hours and delayed the goal of enjoying more time for herself at home.
+Prior to learning Taskology, Barbara would have taken work home with her that she couldn’t accomplish during the day, but she soon realized doing this was defeating the purpose of being more efficient and effective during working hours and she had been delaying the goal of enjoying more time for herself at home.

 Within a short time, Barbara was going home empty-handed each night, and only on occasion would she take home a little work at night, which is something she’ll continue to do when she wishes to get ahead, but not out of necessity.

-With Taskology™ Barbara learned how to better balance her time, as well as connect tasks with time.
-She practiced being more realistic about the quantity of tasks she could accomplish each day in the time she had available.
-She learned how to protect more time so she could actually make tangible progress on her projects and go home at a reasonable hour feeling satisfied with her level of productivity.
+- Better connect tasks with time.
+Barbara practiced being more realistic about the quantity of tasks she could accomplish each day in the time she had available—or the time she could protect.
+With the Task-Time Connection from Taskology, Barbara was able to make more tangible progress on her projects and go home at a reasonable hour feeling satisfied with her level of productivity.

-Barbara’s challenges with email, including how to manage it, when to address it and what to do with it all, completely disappeared.
+- Manage email more effectively.
+Barbara’s challenges with email, including when to address it and what to do with it all, completely disappeared.
 She keeps her email Inbox low or at zero every day and understands the new process for staying on top of it and managing the variety of tasks and information that arrive in email daily.

-In addition, Barbara learned she could design her day the way she wanted to in order to support her productivity and progress.
-She’s able to close her door more often to get uninterrupted time while still making herself available to her direct reports and others throughout the day.
+- Close her door more often to get uninterrupted time.
+Barbara learned she could design her day the way she wanted to in order to support her productivity and progress.
+She learned she could close her door more often to get time to focus while still making herself available to direct reports and others throughout the day.
 She succeeded in re-setting expectations about her availability and didn’t receive push-back from others.
-Instead, she continues to receive support from her president and her colleagues.

-Distractions and interruptions were reduced or eliminated and Barbara can now focus on one task at a time while still easily managing and maintaining awareness of everything else she needs to do.
+- Reduce or eliminate distractions and interruptions.
+Barbara can now focus on one task at a time while still easily managing and maintaining awareness of everything else she needs to do.
 She works with a clear mind, a sharp focus, and a lot less stress.
-Barbara can also address unforeseen issues right away without losing track of what she was working on and without taking too much time to get BACK on track once issues are resolved.

 |Confidence in the ability to be efficient, effective and productive||+60%|